 - To enable research that follows the health outcomes of individuals over extended periods of time.
-For example, for the UK Flexible Sigmoidoscopy Trial (UKFSST), for which recruitment and screening started in November 1994 and was completed in March 1999, we are still collecting data for the purposes of this study to understand the duration of the protective effect of screening.
+For example, for the UK Flexible Sigmoidoscopy Screening Trial (UKFSST), for which recruitment and screening started in November 1994 and was completed in March 1999, we are still collecting data for the purposes of this study to understand the duration of the protective effect of screening.

 - To collect information on cancer diagnoses and deaths over the long term and combine this with clinical data collected from our studies.
-This enables us to use statistical methods to improve our understanding of bowel cancer prevention, screening and treatment strategies, which we anticipate will help improve bowel cancer survival.
+This enables us to use statistical methods to improve our understanding of bowel cancer prevention, screening and treatment strategies, which will help improve bowel cancer survival.

 Which external agencies/data providers do we use to obtain data?

 There are several government agencies/data repositories in the UK that hold patient information that we require for our research.
 We have to apply to each agency separately and comply with their criteria in order to obtain or hold this information.
 In addition to this, in many cases, we have to submit annual reviews/assessments to show that we are complying with all the requirements.
-Some of the data repositories/agencies we use are listed below:
+Some of the data repositories/agencies we use are listed below.

-- Cancer Registries –The National Cancer Registration Service (NCRS) registers all cancers and some pre-cancerous lesions diagnosed in England.
+The National Cancer Registration and Analysis Service (NCRAS) registers all cancers and some pre-cancerous lesions diagnosed in England.
+The Welsh Cancer Intelligence and Surveillance Unit (WCISU) does the same for Wales.
 We obtain cancer staging information, which is based on the size and/or extent (reach) of the original (primary) tumour, the location of the cancer and whether or not the cancer has spread in the body.
 This provides very valuable insight for our bowel cancer research.

-- NHS Bowel Cancer Screening Programme (BCSP) – we sometimes request pseudonymised data (no patient identifiers are shared with us) that are collected as part of the Bowel Cancer Screening Programme in order to re-apply our research techniques to very large numbers of people included in the NHS Bowel Cancer Screening Programme as this helps ensure our results are of high quality.
-We have to obtain permission from the Office for Data Release (ODR).
-The ODR ensures that all releases are conducted in accordance with the rights of the data subject, the legislative framework including the principles set out in the Data Protection Act 1998 and the seven Caldicott Principles.
+We sometimes request pseudonymised data (no patient identifiers are shared with us) that are collected as part of the Bowel Cancer Screening Programme.
+We do this because applying our research techniques to the very large numbers of people included in the screening programme helps ensure our results are of high quality.
+We previously had to obtain permission from the Office for Data Release (ODR) at Public Health England before doing this.
+Since the dissolution of Public Health England on 1 October 2021 this is now done through NHS Digital.
+The ODR ensured that all releases were conducted in accordance with the rights of the data subject, the legislative framework (including the principles set out in the GDPR and Data Protection Act 2018) and the seven Caldicott Principles.

-Do we share the personal data we hold, and if yes, with whom do we share it?
+Do we share the personal data we hold and, if yes, with whom do we share it?

-The data we hold are only shared when we have received permission to do so as part of the approvals process for our research study.
+The data we hold are only shared when we have received permission to do so as part of the approvals process for our research studies.
 Moreover, data collected by the CSPRG are only shared with the following groups, where a clear legal basis for such sharing exists: